Setting up contexts for guarded rollouts

 , depending on how your application is configured.

-A randomization unit must be available both in the flag and in any metrics you want to monitor.
+The randomization unit must be available in both the flag and to any metrics you want to monitor.

 Minimum context requirement for guarded rollouts

-A new flag variation must be evaluated by a minimum number of contexts to be able to progress to the next stage of the rollout.
+A minimum number of contexts must evaluate a new flag variation to advance to the next stage of the rollout.
 If this minimum sample size for guarded rollouts isn’t met, LaunchDarkly automatically rolls back the change.

 Requests

-context kind is often the best choice because systems generate many distinct requests, and backend metrics such as latency and error rate are typically measured per request.
+context kind is often the best choice.
+Systems typically generate many distinct requests, and backend metrics like latency and error rate are usually measured per request.

 To use request